Frosthaven/zmk-config/README.md

 ## Typing Layer

-Layer 0 is the default layer, `COL-DH`.
-You can change the layout at any time by activating a magenta item on the `SYSTEM` layer.
+Layer 0 (`COL-DH`), is the default typing layer layout.
+You can change the layout at any time by activating an alternate one on the right side of the `SYSTEM` layer.

 All supported typing layers can be viewed [here](LAYOUTS.md).